-Contributions to your account will continue until your actual retirement date, regardless of your age or your number of years of service.
+Contributions to your account will continue as long as you are an eligible participant, regardless of your age.

 Contributions from Other Sources

 The 401(k) Plan will accept an eligible rollover distribution as a contribution to this Plan.

 You may roll over an account from a former employer as long as the plan of your former employer is a qualified plan that has operated in compliance with all of the federal laws governing retirement plans.
 A rollover may come from your former employer's retirement plan that is qualified under sections 401(a), 403(a), 403(b) of the Code or a governmental 457(b) plan.
 In addition, you may roll over the taxable portion of an IRA, but not contributions that would not be otherwise taxable to you if distributed from your IRA.